xalitoarriaza/help/docs/new-apps.md

 ### Asset storage

 Old Apps have a **persistent storage**: you have access via SSH and the App can permanently write on the file system.
 New Apps have an **ephemeral storage**: you have no SSH access, all files will be replaced on each deployment.
 There is no place for runtime data.
 In other words: your App should not write any relevant data (user uploads) you might want to reuse later on the local file system.

 The upside is, it's a design that scales much better.
 The downside is, that you'll need some efforts from your side.
 Currently you can use an external [cloud storage provider](external-services#toc-cloud-storage).
-In the future you will offer an integrated service with fortrabbit.
+In the future you will be offered an integrated service with fortrabbit.

 ### Communication

 Don't worry to miss something.
 We are aware that this is a sensitive topic.
 We are in this together.
 We will not just switch off your live Apps.
 We will look after each single App.

 Migration will take some efforts from your side, but it will be worth it.
 You will benefit form less costs, better performance and a better experience.

 The "missing" Components will come soon.
 Then we'll also publish more detailed informations on how to migrate, a general article is already [over here](/migrating).
 We will also communicate informations and deadlines upfront.
 We will give you extensive support on this.
 We will not rush things, there will be enough time.
 We will not let you down.